jpoberhauser/baseballCompanion/README.md

     * when we embed an entire chunk of 20-30 sentences of content, there might be some fluff around it.
 We cant embed every sentence though since that could make things slow, or miss context in retrieval.
 A nice middle ground is to try small-to-big retrieval.

-## Vector DB
+### Disclaimer:

-### Disclaimer: --> This is an educational tool to showcase how to work with llms and RAG applications, not for commercial use.
+--> This is an educational tool to showcase how to work with llms and RAG applications, not for commercial use.